Last Updated on 3rd February 2021 by Sophie Nadeau

-From its roots as a religious place of worship throughout the 17th Century, during the French revolution, it was utilized by the Cult of Reason, an atheist organization.
-When the organization was banned in 1803, the church was returned to its Catholic origins.
+From its roots as a religious place of worship throughout the 17th Century, during the French revolution, it was utilised by the Cult of Reason, an atheist organisation.
+When the organisation was banned in 1803, the church was returned to its Catholic origins.

 Place des Vosges

 There is no better place to finish an Old Paris Walking Tour than in Place des Vosges.
 Filled with small boutiques, quirky eateries and plenty more, it’s the oldest planned square in Paris.
 Once home to notable residents such as Cardinal Richelieu (you know, that guy from the Three Musketeers) and Victor Hugo before he was sent into exile, today it’s where Parisians hang out to see their friends and enjoy their lunch.